Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 ##### Witness Data

-- Needed by the validator as a solution to not having the entire previous state
+- Acts as a replacement for the parachain's pre-state for the purpose of validating a single block
-  - It allows the reconstruction of a partial in-memory merkle trie (not sure those are the correct words)
+  - It allows the reconstruction of a sparse in-memory merkle trie

 ---v